MAIF/otoroshi/manual/next/docs/topics/production-checklist.md

 - [ ] `trustXForwarded` matches your topology: on only if a trusted proxy rewrites those headers
 - [ ] Your reverse proxies are declared as trusted proxies, including the last hop in front of Otoroshi, and the `trusted proxies:` line of the logs says so
+- [ ] The client address header is one every proxy in front of Otoroshi builds or overwrites
 - [ ] `useLegacyClientIpAddress` is off
 - [ ] No route runs the apikey plugin with both *validate* and *mandatory* turned off
 - [ ] API keys authenticating with keypair-signed JWTs pin their keypair